reworkhow/LPChoose.jl/tutorials/LPChoose_Tutorial.md

 Now 99% of the haplotypes are covered.
 Ideally 100% should be covered since the budget is set as the value we obtain from Application 1, but Application 2 uses an approximation method to significantly decrease the computation time when keeping the solution close enough to the true one.
 We can plot the genome and haplotype coverage at each step.

-#### Note: When LPChoose is run multiple times without changing working directory, the output files will be replaced by the newest ones automatically.
+> Note: When running LPChoose multiple times without changing working directory, the output files will be replaced by the newest ones automatically.

 ```julia